 John Mauchly, co-inventor of the ENIAC, became a founding member, and president, of the Association for Computing Machinery (ACM), and helped found the Society of Industrial and Applied Mathematics (SIAM).
 He stayed on with Remington Rand for 10 years, after their company was bought by Rand.
 He left the company in 1959 to form the consulting firm Mauchly Associates.
 He later formed another consulting firm called Dynatrend in 1967.
 He died on January 8, 1980. (sources: Wikipedia, the Association for Computing Machinery, Ohio History Central)

 Jay Forrester, creator of Whirlwind, moved to the Sloan School of Management at MIT, and left the development of digital computing for good, in 1956.
 He created a new field of research called “system dynamics,” which looks at the interactions of objects in dynamic systems, with an emphasis on simulation of those systems.
 He developed ideas which have led to modern notions of supply chain management.
-As of this writing he is a professor emeritus and senior lecturer at MIT.
+(Update 11/21/2016: He died on November 16, 2016.
+Source: New York Times)

 In Part 2, I describe the efforts that began in the 1960s to bring interactive computing to the masses.